 Online-dating companies are privy to the fact that people use them for travel.
 Last year, Tinder launched a paid feature called Passport that lets people swipe on members anywhere in the world.
 And Scruff, a dating app for gay men, has a section called Scruff Venture that helps users coordinate travel plans and connect with host members in foreign countries.
 Scruff’s founder, Eric Silverberg, told me the company added the feature when they noticed lots of users were already posting travel itineraries in their profiles; now one in four members posts a new trip every year.

-On Reddit, I discover a community of around 50,000 in a group called /r/LongDistance.
-Here I learn there’s a word for digital couples who’ve never met in person: They’re called “nevermets.”
+On Reddit, I discovered a community of about 50,000 in a group called /r/LongDistance.
+There I learned there’s a word for digital couples who’ve never met in person: They’re called nevermets.
 “Three years in and we’ve finally closed the distance!!” one woman posted. “[f/22][m/28],” she clarified, meaning she was a 22-year-old female and her partner a 28-year-old male.
 “Meeting him for the first time tomorrow.”
 A recent survey of the group found most members are young, between 18 and 23.

 To me, someone who hates first dates, this sounds great.
 I like the idea of going on a date with someone after you get to know them.
 “With Tinder, you’re shopping,” says Vivian Zayas, the director of the personality, attachment, and control lab at Cornell University.
 “But playing these games and chatting, the mentality is more organic, like in a normal social network.”
 Plus, research suggests the sheer amount of time people spend together is one of the best predictors of attraction—we’re more likely to like people we find familiar.

-“There’s a potential benefit of being apart—it forces you to learn how to have extended conversations with someone,” says Andy Merolla, a professor who studies interpersonal communication and long-distance relationships at the University of California at Santa Barbara.
+“There’s a potential benefit of being apart—it forces you to learn how to have extended conversations with someone,” says Andy Merolla, a professor who studies interpersonal communication and long-distance relationships at UC Santa Barbara.
 “If we think about this as a skill, distance puts it to the test.”
 His research has found that LDRs last longer than geographically close relationships, but only for as long as the couples stay long-distance.

 One explanation suggested by his work is that long-distance daters tend to idealize their relationships.
 “When you don’t see your partner in person, you don’t get as complex a view of what they’re like on a day-to-day basis.
 You don’t see how they are in the morning just after they wake or after a bad day of work,” he says.
 When people in LDRs were reunited, they reported missing their autonomy, feeling more jealousy, and noticing more of their partner’s negative traits.
 But Merolla doesn’t think this idealization is necessarily a bad thing, and suggests it might even yield benefits for the types of daters in nevermet relationships.
 “Maybe there are people who, if they meet someone face-to-face right away, have difficulty forming a relationship or wouldn’t hit it off right away.
 But having the distance could open up new relationship opportunities.”